 Another big difference between a criminal prosecution for homicide and a wrongful death civil lawsuit: In criminal court, the state or federal government must establish the accused person's guilt "beyond a reasonable doubt"—a very high bar for the prosecution to clear.
 In a civil lawsuit, the plaintiff must demonstrate the defendant's liability only "by a preponderance of the evidence," meaning it's more likely than not that the defendant is responsible for the death.
 It is possible, though, for one event to result in criminal charges and a wrongful death claim: A defendant can be sued for wrongful death in civil court while facing criminal charges related to the same death.

 Learn more about proving liability in a wrongful death case.

-Massachusetts does not allow wrongful death claims against:
+It's important to note that Massachusetts law does not allow a wrongful death claim against:

-However, other legal claims against may still be available in the above-mentioned situations.
-A Massachusetts attorney can help explain your options.
+However, other legal remedies could still be available in those cases; an experienced Massachusetts attorney can help explain your options.

 Some states permit the deceased's surviving family members to file a wrongful death lawsuit.
 In Massachusetts, though, only the executor or administrator of the deceased person's estate can file the wrongful death claim.
 The executor or administrator is typically the person named in the deceased person's will (or appointed by the court if the person left no will) who is responsible for paying the deceased person's final debts, wrapping up the estate—and handling any wrongful death claim.

 Read more about who has the legal right to file a wrongful death lawsuit.